-- New energy-efficient RF and mm-wave integrated device options, incl. radar (building on e.g. SiGe/BiCMOS, FDX SOI, CMOS, PIC). - Energy-efficient computing and communication, including a focus on developing new technologies, architectures and protocols. - MOEMS and Micro-optics, optical interconnections, photonics-enabled device and system options. - Solid-state light emitters like LED and Laser.
+- New energy-efficient RF and mm-wave integrated device options, incl. radar (building on e.g. SiGe/BiCMOS, FDX SOI, CMOS, PIC). - Development of new RF cryogenic electronics for QIP. - Energy-efficient computing and communication, including a focus on developing new technologies, architectures and protocols. - MOEMS and Micro-optics, optical interconnections, photonics-enabled device and system options. - Solid-state light emitters like LED and Laser.

 Innovations for these domains require the exploration and functional integration, preferably in CMOS compatible processing, of novel materials.
-A non-exhaustive materials list includes wide bandgap materials, III-V, 2D (graphene, MoS2 etc.), 1D (nanowires etc.) and 0D (nanoparticles, quantum dots etc.) materials, organic, ferro- and piezoelectric, thermoelectric and magnetic thin films materials.
+A non-exhaustive materials list includes wide bandgap materials, III-V, 2D (graphene, MoS2 and other transition metal dichalcogenides, etc.), 1D (nanowires etc.) and 0D (nanoparticles, quantum dots etc.) materials, organic, ferro- and piezoelectric, thermoelectric and magnetic thin films materials.
 Obviously, also safety and environmental aspects should be taken into consideration.

-Special attention must be given to packaging with the interfacing of the non-conventional device to the external world, in order to satisfy requirements like thermal management, harsh environment or biological compatibility.
+Special attention must be given to packaging with the interfacing of the non-conventional device to the external world, to satisfy requirements like thermal management, harsh environment or biological compatibility.
 There should be a special focus on chip-package interaction, e.g. with respect to stress, EMC, temperature and application specific environmental integrity.

 Implementation of pilot lines for integrated application-defined sensors, novel IoT-solutions, complex sensor systems or new (bio)medical devices, new RF and mm-wave device options (including radar), photonics options, electronics, and packaging solutions.
-Key will be the initiation of process technology platforms for exploration and exploitation of advanced functionalities through integration of novel, reliable materials.
+Key will be the initiation of process technology platforms for exploration and exploitation of advanced functionalities through integration of novel reliable materials.

 10.3.3.
-Major Challenge 3: Developing technology for Advanced Packaging andHeterogeneous System-in-Package (SiP) integration
+Major Challenge 3: Developing technology for Advanced Packaging and Heterogeneous System-in-Package (SiP) integration

-This challenge covers the integration of new chip technologies in advanced low parasitic packages, as well as chips of different functionalities resulting from the previous two challenges, like CMOS logic, Non-Volatile Memory, MEMS, RF, Analogue, sensing, energy harvesting and storage etc into a SiP.
+This challenge covers the integration of new chip technologies in advanced low parasitic packages as well as chips of different functionalities resulting from the previous two challenges, like CMOS logic, Non-Volatile Memory, NEMS/MEMS, RF, Analogue, sensing, actuating, energy harvesting and storage, etc, into a SiP.